wp-plugins/basic-google-maps-placemarks/readme.txt

 = How do I use the plugin? =
 Read the instructions on [the Installation page](http://wordpress.org/extend/plugins/basic-google-maps-placemarks/installation/).
 If you still have questions, read this FAQ and look for answers on [the support forum](http://wordpress.org/support/plugin/basic-google-maps-placemarks).
 If you can't find an answer, start a new thread on the forums.

 = How can I get help when I'm having a problem? =

-> **Don't e-mail me.** I automatically delete any support requests that come in over e-mail.
+> **Don't e-mail me, unless it's a security issue.** I automatically delete any support requests that come in over e-mail.
 Follow the steps below instead.

 1. Read the [the Installation page](http://wordpress.org/extend/plugins/basic-google-maps-placemarks/installation/).
 2. Read the answers in this FAQ.